My Antarctica MS Expedition Cruise

 Antarctica is a trip of a lifetime for most of us.
-If you've ever wanted to visit this icy continent, Chantelle shares her experience of taking a G Adventures trip to Antarctica onboard the MS Expedition.
-I hope that her article inspires you to travel there too.
+If you've ever wanted to visit this icy continent, fellow solo traveller, Chantelle Choy, shares her experience of taking a G Adventures Antarctica trip onboard the MS Expedition.
+I hope that her article inspires you to become an ocean adventurer and join an expedition cruise ship for this icy continent.

 N.b.
-By booking an Antarctica trip through this page you are helping to improve the lives of vulnerable girls about the globe.
+By booking an Antarctica trip through this MS Expedition review you are helping to improve the lives of vulnerable girls about the globe.
 Thanks for helping.

 A vacation in Antarctica wasn’t part of my original plan, but I met someone at the beginning of my trip who had worked out there and what he was describing to me sounded simply breathtaking.
 That was it, my mind was made up.
 I was going to take a trip to Antarctica.